The Phantom Audience, or How to “Really Do It”

 Asher White

-BFA SCULP 2022
+→BFA SCULP 2022

 At parties, or during breaks in class, or in line for coffee, we offer little references, often folded into jokes.
 The more specific the reference—the more precisely something is named, the more acutely relatable a shared memory is—the more the joke pays off.
-Maybe
+Maybe you make a remark about a teacher you’ve both had, or about some larger failure of the institution you’re involved with.
+It’s a way of intercepting a mutual projection of strangerness.
+It says: I’m like you!

-1—Nickelodeon, Tamagotchis, gym class scooters, warm GoGurt tubes—radiate an especially relatable, sunny, romantic nostalgia.
+In particular, “classic” relics of the American Generation Z childhood1—Nickelodeon, Tamagotchis, gym class scooters, warm GoGurt tubes—radiate an especially relatable, sunny, romantic nostalgia.
 (This effect extends to even hazier, less recognizable artifacts: the curiously sparse graphics of Neopets, the fever dream artifice of The Amanda Show, kids with red “Gatorade lips,” strip mall laser tag).
 Such staples of an early-’00s cultural landscape make for easy memes and fun small talk because they signal a deep familiarity, a shared language.
 They say: we are in the same demographic group.
 Revisiting the touchstones we once avidly consumed as elementary schoolers brings us delight (Glee, even) and something close to pride.
 Which Lunchables did your mom buy?
 Who had more than two Webkinz?2 References like this remind us of a time when our enjoyment of the world was wholeheartedly sincere and based only on the actual process of experiencing it.
 Getting dehydrated at summer camp.
 Hearing the tinny explosions of radio commercials.
 Eating too many Gushers.
 Eerie music in a movie wasn’t codified into “eerie music”; it registered as legitimate anxiety.3

 Whereas these pre-comprehension touchstones (circa say, 1998–2006) inspire fond retrospection, it’s the following era of Gen Z culture (2007–2014) that gets murkier, muddier, and much more difficult to wade through.
 Ages 10–14 for anygeneration is when the undiscerning joy of youth twists into skepticism and angst; cynicism is a given for middle schoolers.
 But for this turn-of-the-century generation, the cynicism was amplified and distorted into unforeseen and disastrous proportions by the Internet.
-We found ourselves in a dangerous reverse-Goldilocks zone:
+We found ourselves in a dangerous reverse-Goldilocks zone:4 our parents had mostly overcome Y2K fears about the technological apocalypse but had yet to fully understand the threat of unrestricted Internet access, the implications of social media.
+YouTube was popularized in 2006 (the start of our elementary school), Instagram didn’t debut until 2010 (the start of our middle school).

 It was during these years that the activity of Watching YouTube Videos was founded, when kids began dedicating hours to YouTube vloggers and subsequently developing affected personas and regrettable comedic tics, passionately aligning with subcultures and adopting niche vocabulary.
-Some of this may have done irrevocable damage to our personalities; you can always spot a reformed SuperWhoLockian.
+Some of this may have done irrevocable damage to our personalities; you can always spot a reformed SuperWhoLockian.5

 The effect vlogging had on me and my peers is hard to overstate.
 We became accustomed to a specific method of performing life, sensationalizing and curating for an invisible audience.
 Crucially, we learned to spectate, to watch alone and anonymously.
 We would intake reliable content that we didn’t necessarily understand but could expect to be stimulated by.
 We became less in touch with developmental milestones and more in tune with the possibilities of public persona.